1. The competition is meant to be fun!

 16. Photographs must not have been digitally enhanced.

 17. Details of exhibits entered in Classes 1-11, other than date of birth and, if female, status (open, bred, calf at foot) and age of calf at foot, will not be made available on the website or to the judging panel until all judging is completed.
 Website links to exhibits (where purchased) will not be established until after the completion of judging.

-21. The following special provisions apply to entries in Classes 18, 19 and 20 only:-
+20 The following special provisions apply to entries in Classes 18, to 22 only:

-21/c.
-The photograph entered must feature Highland cattle/calves; it should preferably not depict people or other animals.
+22. The photograph entered must feature Highland cattle/calves; it should not depict people or other animals.
 It may be funny, cute, fascinating, entertaining, interesting, or simply a beautiful representation of Highland cattle in their element - you choose the class that best represents.